tvhahn/arxiv-code-search/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;
 </p>

 * Using a random search, I've trained different classical ML models on the embeddings from a BERT model.
 I'm using the [Allen AI SciBERT model](https://github.com/allenai/scibert).
-For now, these models are just classifying paragraphs as to whether or not they indicate code OR data availability.
-I'll be labelling more paragraphs to *hopefully* further improve the results.
+These models are classifying paragraphs as to whether or not they indicate code OR data availability.
+I'll be labelling more paragraphs to further improve the results.

  * Below are the precision-recall and ROC curves for the top performing random forest model.
 It has been trained with 5-fold cross-validation.